M

 A sound mind does not hesitate.

-The mind is the key that opens the door to the world of miracles.
+The mind is the key to the door into the world of miracles.

 but it shows what the mind does to the body.